ShahafSud/NetF/Readme.md

 The server component is tested using the following unit test:

 test_handle_stream: Tests the behavior of the handle_stream function.
 It verifies that the function correctly processes data chunks received from the client.

+### Random Server
+The same as server with a random time to wait for each chunk.

 ### Plotting
 The plotting component is tested using the following unit test: